Art Blakey

 Arthur Blakey (October 11, 1919 – October 16, 1990) was an American jazz drummer and bandleader.
 He was also known as Abdullah Ibn Buhaina after he converted to Islam for a short time in the late 1940s.

 Blakey made a name for himself in the 1940s in the big bands of Fletcher Henderson and Billy Eckstine.
 He then worked with bebop musicians Thelonious Monk, Charlie Parker, and Dizzy Gillespie.
 In the mid-1950s, Horace Silver and Blakey formed The Jazz Messengers, a group which he led for the next 35 years.
-The group was formed as a collective of contemporaries, but over the years the band became known as an incubator for young talent, including Freddie Hubbard, Wayne Shorter, Lee Morgan, Benny Golson, Kenny Dorham, Hank Mobley, Donald Byrd, Jackie McLean, Johnny Griffin, Curtis Fuller, Chuck Mangione, Chick Corea, Keith Jarrett, Cedar Walton, Woody Shaw, Terence Blanchard, and Wynton Marsalis.
+The group was formed as a collective of contemporaries, but over the years, the band became known as an incubator for young talent, including Freddie Hubbard, Wayne Shorter, Lee Morgan, Benny Golson, Kenny Dorham, Hank Mobley, Donald Byrd, Jackie McLean, Johnny Griffin, Curtis Fuller, Chuck Mangione, Chick Corea, Keith Jarrett, Cedar Walton, Woody Shaw, Terence Blanchard, and Wynton Marsalis.
 The Biographical Encyclopedia of Jazz calls the Jazz Messengers "the archetypal hard bop group of the late 50s."

 Blakey was inducted into the DownBeat Jazz Hall of Fame (in 1981).
 Posthumously, he was inducted into the Modern Drummer Hall of Fame in 1991 and the Grammy Hall of Fame (in 1998 and 2001).
 He was awarded the Grammy Lifetime Achievement Award in 2005.

-Early life and education career
+Early life and education

-Blakey was born on October 11, 1919, in Pittsburgh, Pennsylvania, probably to a single mother who died shortly after his birth; her name is often cited as Marie Roddicker, or Roddericker, although Blakey's own 1937 marriage license shows her maiden name to have been Jackson.
+Blakey was born on October 11, 1919, in Pittsburgh, Pennsylvania, United States, probably to a single mother who died shortly after his birth; her name is often cited as Marie Roddicker, or Roddericker, although Blakey's own 1937 marriage license shows her maiden name to have been Jackson.
 His biological father was Bertram Thomas Blakey, originally of Ozark, Alabama, whose family migrated northward to Pittsburgh sometime between 1900 and 1910.
 Blakey's uncle, Rubi Blakey, was a popular Pittsburgh singer, choral leader, and teacher who attended Fisk University in Nashville, Tennessee.

 Blakey was raised with his siblings by a family friend who became a surrogate mother.
 According to Leslie Gourse's biography, the surrogate mother was Annie Parran and her husband Henry Parran Sr. The stories related by family and friends, and by Blakey himself, are contradictory as to how long he spent with the Parran family, but it is clear he spent some time with them growing up.

 Blakey received some piano lessons at school but was also self-taught.